TheNoobiCat/go-libp2p/README.md

-this fork has dilithium for post quantum cryptography as an option for identity. beta, use with caution
+this fork has dilithium for post quantum cryptography as an option for identity. beta, use with caution.

+## install
+`go get github.com/TheNoobiCat/go-libp2p@v0.0.3-beta`

 <h1 align="center">